 A declarable conflict of interest arises can arise if a councillor has, or could reasonably be presumed to have, a conflict with the public interest in respect of not only the councillor’s own personal interests but the personal interests of a related party.

 Related parties are defined in section 150EP(1) of the LGA, and includes persons in a close personal relationship with the councillor.

-Most people will be aware of the recent high-profile case in New South Wales State politics, and that example goes to show there can be some murkiness around what is and isn’t a close personal relationship.
+Most people will be aware of the recent high-profile case in our neighbouring State’s politics, and that example goes to show there can be some murkiness around what is and isn’t a close personal relationship.